Sangsom/100-Days-of-SwiftUI/Project3/Introduction/README.md

 - Structs are simpler and faster than classes.
 - In SwiftUI all views are just structs, holding only those attributes, properties that you defined, they don't inherit everything like in UIKit.
 - By creating views with structs, it forces us to think about isolating state in a clean way.

+## Modifiers

+When we add a modifier for our `SwiftUI` views, we actually create a new view every time the new change is applied.